Road-hog123/British-Road-Detailing-Pack-2/README.txt

 - You MUST include your modified content in a separate subdirectory of Sceneryobjects and/or Splines (e.g. "\Sceneryobjects\YourMap\Road-hog123\") such that your modifications do not overwrite my files and/or affect other maps.

 # Unchanged independent of a map:
 - Link to the download page.
-The download page is mirrored on aussiex.org and forums.fellowsfilm.co.uk and a further two direct download links are provided from Dropbox and GitHub if the download hosting is down, so there's no need to upload the file anywhere else.
+The download page is on fellowsfilm.com and a further two direct download links are provided from Dropbox and GitHub if the download hosting is down, so there's no need to upload the file anywhere else.
 - Uploading this pack elsewhere also prevents that download link serving the most up-to-date version automatically.

 # Modified independent of a map: